 That said, not everyone’s needs are the same.
 Candidacy for oral appliance therapy is determined through a dentist-led evaluation and coordination with a sleep doctor, often including a sleep study.
 At Tend Dental, we take a thoughtful, comfort-first approach to help you understand your options and decide what type of care is right for you.

-Medical insurance often helps cover parts of sleep apnea care, and coverage depends on your plan and the type of treatment.
+Medical insurance may help cover portions of sleep apnea care, though coverage can vary depending on your plan, provider, and the type of treatment recommended.

 Home sleep testing